The joy of smoking can go horribly wrong if the temperature isn’t consistent throughout the smoking process.

 - 120 V AC cord adaptable to 12V DC

 - Two temperature probes (one pit, one food probe)

 Functionality and Features of Thermometer

-Designed to fit Weber grills and smokers, the DX2 is part of the DigiQ series which stands out by its offering of 4-color choices.
+Designed to fit a wide range of grills and smokers from water smokers to Kamados, and gravity fed smokers o offset smokers, the DX3 is part of the DigiQ series which stands out by its offering of 2-color choices, black or green.

-The aluminum control box is designed to hang on the side table of a Weber.
-It easily handles cooking temps from 32^ to 475^F, so you’re covered for high heat grilling and low-n-slow smoking.
-Available in black or green.
+The aluminum control box is designed to hang on the side table of your BBQ, but has an adapter plate to mount it other ways.
+It easily handles cooking temps from 32 °F to 475 °F, so you’re covered for high heat grilling and low-n-slow smoking.

-The more it’s used, the better it works with your pit, the less you have to worry about glitches.
+The more it’s used, the better it learns and works with your pit, the less you have to worry about glitches.

-Compatible with Pit Bull or Pit Viper fans, which some vendors may sell packaged with the DX2.
+Compatible with Pit Bull or Pit Viper fans, which some vendors may sell packaged with the DX3.